Find information on what materials are required for a committee review.

 You must submit the following materials to firstname.lastname@example.org.
 Make sure to have your advisor review your materials well before the due date.

-NEW FOR 2020-2021: Items 1-8 must be combined in one PDF document in that order.
-If the (Fall) steps above are not completed prior to February 15, your file will be delayed.
+Items 1-9 must be combined in one PDF document in that order.
+If the steps above are not completed prior to February 15, your file will be delayed.

 - A copy of your most recent unofficial Holy Cross transcript.